Tips and recommendations on how to find the best hotels in China.

 Being a culture accustomed to little privacy, the cheaper ones will often rent individual beds in a room, meaning you might share your room with others.
 Often, they’ll try to put same-sex foreigners together.

-But they do exist and are more common in Hong Kong, Shanghai, and Beijing, as well as backpacking-friendly places like Yangshuo and Xi’an.
 These can be a good option for solo travelers looking to meet others and share rides.
 Some also have organized tours as well as rent bikes, and arrange transportation tickets.

 Another option in some cities is university accommodation — very basic but cheap (dorms as low as Y20-30).
 They sometimes have option of paying more for a private room.